Find out more information from Disability Services about how disabled students are supported at the University of Leeds.

 We advise students who are deaf or hard of hearing to:

-- Inform your department about your disability or impairment, if you feel comfortable doing so, especially if you may need adjustments to your teaching and learning arrangements.
+- Inform your department, if you feel comfortable doing so, especially if you may need adjustments to your teaching and learning arrangements.

 - Contact the University’s Accommodation Services as early as possible if you are likely to have any access requirements in relation to your University-owned accommodation.